Dunham-on-the-Hill: History

 under the ownership of Earl Hugh of Chester.
 The entry lists eleven households (seven villagers, three smallholders and one 'smiths').
 Comprising farmland, meadow and some woodland, Aescwulf of Landican had previously been the owner in 1066.

 Dunham-on-the-Hill was a township in Thornton parish, Eddisbury Hundred, which became a civil parish in 1866.
 Its population was recorded as 260 in 1801, then 332 in 1851, 282 in 1901, 446 in 1951 and increasing to 534 by 2001.

 Dunham Hill railway station opened in 1850 as part of the Birkenhead Railway.
 It closed in 1952, although the tracks passing through the station site are still operational as the Chester–Warrington line.

-ROF Dunham on the Hill was an explosives storage depot built during World War II.
+Royal Ordnance Factory ROF Dunham on the Hill was an explosives storage depot built during World War II.
 The facility had its own on-site railway, with access provided via a branch line near the railway station.
 The depot closed during the 1960s and most of the land has been given over to agriculture.
 Some of the old storage sheds can still be seen from the M56 motorway.

 The village school closed in 2008.
 The 'Dunham Arms' pub reopened in 2010.

+Dunham-on-the-Hill was formerly a township in the parish of Thornton-le-Moors, in 1866 Dunham on the Hill became a separate civil parish, on 1 April 2015 the parish was abolished to form "Dunham-on-the-Hill and Hapsford", part also went to Manley.